shark4ce/Ghidra-SandBlaster-Plugin/README.md

 ## Installation

-Download Release version of extension and install it in Ghidra (skip to step 4) `OR`
+1. Download Release version of extension and install it in Ghidra in Ghidra in `File → Install Extensions...` `OR`

 1. Clone this repository: